 1967- Conflicts in the Northeast area of Cyprus lead to a threats from Ankara to invade unless Greek military influence is withdrawn.
 This is then ordered by the Junta now ruling Greece, and Greek forces are removed.

 1968 - Makarios is reelected, but tension with other Cypriot leaders leads to assassination attempts in 1970 and 1973.

-1974 - When Konstantinos Karamanlis assumes the presidency in Greece following the collapse of the government of Dimitrios Ioannidis, who has taken control of Greece from the Junta in a coup, Nikos Sampson is also replaced by Greek Cypriot Glafcos Clerides.
+1974 - When Konstantinos Karamanlis assumes the presidency in Greece following the collapse of the post-Junta government of Dimitrios Ioannidis, Nikos Sampson is replaced by Greek Cypriot Glafcos Clerides.

 1974 - Makarios returns to assume presidency in December.

 1975 - Turkish leadership declares "Turkish Federated State of Cyprus" with Rauf Denktash as president.
 Cyprus is now divided by what's called the "Atilla Line" which was the name of the Turkish military invasion plan.